 Policy priorities Findings Building teams and subject-based communities within schools.
 (European Agency, 2016.
 Country Policy Review and Analysis: Norway, Measure 10, Finding 10.1) 3.2.2 There are strategies for developing leadership competences (e.g. school leadership or learning support leadership roles) for inclusive education in all relevant professional learning opportunities 3.2.2.1 See also 3.1.3.1.
 Norway offers head teacher education sponsored by the government.
-3.2.3 3.2.3 There are mechanisms to support schools/higher education institutions to develop strategic plans for teachers' professional learning in inclusive 3.2.3.1 To strengthen local responsibility and ownership of competence development, White Paper 21 (2016-2017) introduced a new model.
-The main principles for this model are: 1.
-Municipalities and county authorities have chief responsibility for the schools' quality education development.
-2. Municipalities and county authorities shall have greater freedom of action.
-3. The State's policy instruments shall be differentiated.
-4. Municipalities and county authorities that are unable to achieve the desired development on their own will receive support and follow-up from the State.
-5. Competence development shall be based on research and knowledge.
-The new model consists of three different schemes: A decentralised scheme to ensure that all municipalities implement competence-enhancement measures, by channelling state funds to the municipalities.
+3.2.3 There are mechanisms to support schools/higher education institutions to develop strategic plans for teachers' professional learning in inclusive education 3.2.3.1 To strengthen local responsibility and ownership of competence development, White Paper 21 (2016-2017) introduced a new model.
+The main principles for this model are: Municipalities and county authorities have chief responsibility for the schools' quality development.
+Municipalities and county authorities shall have greater freedom of action.
+The State's policy instruments shall be differentiated.
+Municipalities and county authorities that are unable to achieve the desired development on their own will receive support and follow-up from the State.
+Competence development shall be based on research and knowledge.
+The new model consists of three different schemes: A decentralised scheme to ensure that all municipalities implement

 Policy priorities Findings In cooperation with universities and university colleges, the municipalities define and prioritise what they need, within the framework of national goals.
-A follow-up scheme in which municipalities and county authorities that report weak results in key education and training areas over time are offered state support and guidance.
+2. A follow-up scheme in which municipalities and county authorities that report weak results in key education and training areas over time are offered state support and guidance.
 3. An innovation scheme that provides more research-based knowledge about the school system.
 The State defines requirements for evaluation and quality, while the local school authorities and research communities work together to develop the measures they wish to test.
-(Eurydice, National Education Systems, Norway, Continuing Professional Development for Teachers Working in Early Childhood and School Education) 3.2.4 There are strategies to support effective collaboration and joint work between schools and higher education institutions/universities 3.2.4.1 The decentralised scheme [see 3.2.3.1] is organised as a tri-partite cooperation between school owners, higher education institutions and stakeholders.
-At the local level, a network of the schools' principals and stakeholder representatives help schools identify their competence development needs.
-At the county level, the county governors set up a cooperation forum, where representatives from the municipality networks meet with the local universities and other stakeholders.
-The cooperation forum then agrees on the choice of thematic areas and the allocation of funds.
-(Eurydice, National Education Systems, Norway, Continuing Professional Development for Teachers Working in Early Childhood and School Education)
+(Eurydice, National Education Systems, Norway, Continuing Professional Development for Teachers Working in Early Childhood and School Education) 3.2.4 There are strategies to support effective collaboration and join work between schools and higher education institutions/universities